wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

 DAPL is intended to simplify the process of analysing large volumes of single-line records (HTTP, SSH, Audit logs Etc).
-Provisions are made for dealing with other data forms through a conversion process known as imput handling.
+Provisions are made for dealing with other data forms through a conversion process known as imput handling (Currently only E-mail).
 A small range of standalone utilities that aid dealing with IP related data have been included, albeit they are separate (but replicated) from the core DAPL system.

-1. The wrapper.
+1. The core DAPL wrapper.

       Provision is made for two code blocks within any main routine - setup() and loop().